kunWangkun/d2SBin/README.md

 ### 1. Uesage of d2SBin

-   The command can be viewed by typing *python d2SBin.py -h* on the command line:

-- Options:
+- The main running command is d2SBin.py with following options:

-	-h, --help: show this help message and exit.
+	-h, --help: show the help message.
-	-s, --inputList_withSeq: List of path and file name of contig files with sequence(Format1).
+	-s, --inputList_withSeq: List of path and file name of contig files with sequence(for Format1).
-	-c, --contig_Seq: The original contig sequences file.
+	-c, --contig_Seq: The original fasta file including total contig sequences(for Format2).
-	-n, --inputList_noSeq: List of path and name of files with contig name (Format2).
+	-n, --inputList_noSeq: List of path and name of files with contig ID (for Format2).
-	-k, --kofKTuple: The value k of KTuple
+	-k, --kofKTuple: The value k of KTuple (default is k=6)
-	-r, --order: The order of markov model(0,1,2,3,k-2)
+	-r, --order: The order of markov model(0,1,2,3,k-2) (default is r=0)
 	-o, --output: The output path of d2SBin results

 ### 2. Input: The output of existing contig-binning tools
-The current output of contig-binning have the following two formats:
+The input of d2SBin is the output of existing contig-binning tools.
+The output of current contig-binning tools has the following two formats:
-- Format1: fasta files with contigs sequence from the same bins.
-For example, *MaxBin.out.001.fasta*
+- Format1: fasta files with contigs sequence from the same bins, such as the outputs from tools MaxBin, MetaWatt and SCIMM.
+Their outputs include bins-number of fasta files.
+Each fasta file includes the contigs ID and sequence clustered in the same bin.
+For example, the outputs from MaxBin are MaxBin.out.001.fasta...MaxBin.out.00X.fasta, where X is the bins number by MaxBin.
+The *MaxBin.out.001.fasta* is as follows.

 	`>contig-1.0`
 	`GACACTTTTAGTGGGCGTAAACTTCATCTAGTGGATCT`
-	`>contig-1.1`
+	`>contig-1.2`
 	`CCATGTCAGAAGAAGTTGGTAATCGCCACATTAATTGTTTGTCGTTTGATCGA`
 	`…`
-- Format2: fasta files only with contig name from the same bins.
-For example, *MetaCluster.out.001.fasta*
+- Format2: fasta files only with contig name from the same bins, such as the outputs from tools MetaCluster and so on.
+For Their outputs include bins-number of fasta files.
+Each fasta file only includes the contigs ID in the same bin, so the orginal fasta file including all the sequences of total contigs is also required.
+For example, the outputs from MetaCluster is MetaCluster.out.001.fasta ……MetaCluster.out.00Y.fasta, where Y is the bins number by MetaCluster.
+The *MetaCluster.out.001.fasta* is as follows

 	`>contig-1.0`
 	`>contig-1.1`
+	`…`
+	The original file include total contigs and theire sequences *contigs.fasta* is as follows:

+	`>contig-1.0`
+	`GACACTTTTAGTGGGCGTAAACTTCATCTAGTGGATCT`
+	`>contig-1.1`
+	`TGGTAATCGCCACATTAAAGAAGTTGGTAA`
+	`>contig-1.2`
+	`CCATGTCAGAAGAAGTTGGTAATCGCCACATTAATTGTTTGTCGTTTGATCGA`
 	`…`

 d2SBin is compatible to the two formats as the following commands:

 - **Format1 input**